sumnerevans/sumnerevans.com/content/about.md

 In my [job at Can/Am]({{<ref"/portfolio#experience-canam-tech-lead">}}) I lead the engineering team responsible for building integrations with third-party vendors.
-I've been working to improve team processes and define expectations for engineers.
+I've been working to improve team processes, define expectations for engineers, improve system architecture, and implemented a variety of integrations myself.

 Previously, I [worked at Beeper]({{<ref"/portfolio#experience-beeper">}}) building lots of things related to the Matrix protocol including cryptography libraries[^1] and the [mautrix bridges](https://github.com/mautrix).
-I also started and was a core member of the [Hungryserv]({{<ref"/portfolio#presentation-hungryserv">}}) project which enabled us to scale from hundreds to tens of thousands of users.
+I also created the initial prototype for (and then was a core member of) the [Hungryserv]({{<ref"/portfolio#presentation-hungryserv">}}) project which enabled us to scale from hundreds to tens of thousands of users.
 I wrote about the technical and community aspects of [Matrix on my blog](/categories/matrix), and I've given a few talks related to Matrix at conferences[^2].
-I was [elected to the Matrix Governing Board](https://matrix.org/foundation/governing-board-elections/#elected-representatives) as an individual member in 2024.
+I was [elected to the Matrix Governing Board](https://matrix.org/foundation/governing-board-elections/#elected-representatives) and served as an individual member from 2024-2025.

 When I'm not programming, I enjoy training in ATA taekwondo under Chief Master Corina Black where I am a 4th Degree Black Belt and certified Level 3 Certified